Winterlapse/wakfudle-game/README.md

 # Wakfudle

-A fan-made guessing game inspired by GeoGuessr, built around the world of Wakfu.
+A fan-made guessing game, built around the world of Wakfu.
+100% made with Python.

 ## How to Play